mierdev/codemon/README.md

 # A JRPG battle game with a coding theme

 Compete in pokémon inspired battles to find out which is the strongest programming language.
 Enter one of the competitions to earn a shiny coin.
-There is also a special competition to settle a fierce rivalry once and for all!

 > PS if you hang around the Boot.dev Discord server, you might recognize a lot of the opponents 👀

 ## The game is live hosted!

 **<a href="https://codemon-rho.vercel.app/" target="_blank">Play it in your browser</a>**

+## Features

+- **Turn-based battles** between programming languages
+- **7 unique languages** with distinct abilities and stats
+- **Tournament mode** with 3, 5, or 7 match competitions
+- **Dynamic dialogue system** with trainer personalities
+- **Animated fire effects** and smooth transitions
+- **Audio system** with background music and sound effects
+- **Database integration** for persistent game data
+- **Responsive UI** with modern game aesthetics

 ## In-game sreenshots